prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases/cooler-master-haf-xb-evo-review.md

 Cooler Master's XB is the newest member of the HAF line of cases.
 The HAF XB is – unlike any other case on the market – a hybrid between an ATX case and a bench table, with two seperate levels for different components.

-This case is pretty awesome considering it can be used as a test bench, LAN box, or a daily driver.
+This case is pretty awesome considering it can be used as a test bench, [LAN box](https://forums.tomshardware.com/threads/whats-the-point-of-a-lanbox.2765938/){: target="_blank"}, or a daily driver.

 **Pros:**